HVA-FRC-3824/AndroidLearning/Project_3_-_Custom_Views/Custom Views - Part 1.md

 String labelText = typedArray.getString(R.styleable.ClassName_AttributeName);
 ```

-Once you have all this the rest is just tweating the layout to make it look better.
+Once you have all this the rest is just tweaking the layout to make it look better.